 Book all flights and hotels in advance

 Booking early also allows you to plan your trip more effectively, which means that everything will run smoothly from start to finish—which is really important when visiting other countries.

 We’ve got many tips about saving money booking flights too!

 Triple-check to make sure your passport is up-to-date

 If you’re traveling abroad, make sure your passport is up-to-date.
-You’ll want to check the expiration date on it and if it’s expired, renew it.
+You’ll want to check its expiration date and renew it if it’s expired.

-Beyond that, make sure it is in your name and that you have at least 6 months before expiration (if possible).
+Beyond that, ensure it is in your name and that you have at least six months before expiration (if possible).
 You also want to ensure that your passport isn’t damaged or torn; if so, get that fixed immediately.

 I’ll say it once; I’ll say it 1,000 times; Pack lightly!

 Prepare to spend your time enjoying the experiences, not the packing.
-Packing is a necessary evil, but it doesn’t have to be an all-consuming one.
+Packing is a necessary evil, but it doesn’t have to be all-consuming.
 Of course, you need things like clothes and toiletries for every day of your trip—those items should be packed at the top of your list.
 But resist the urge to overpack in other areas of your luggage.

-You’ll probably use most everything that’s in your suitcase anyway—but if there are items at home that can do double duty (like an extra set of sheets), leave them behind instead.
+You’ll probably use almost everything in your suitcase anyway—but if there are items at home that can do double duty (like an extra set of sheets), leave them behind instead.
 And remember, you don’t need everything on hand while traveling (or even sightseeing).

-If there’s something specific you want to do or see as part of this trip, make sure not only that it fits into what’s allowed by airline regulations for carry-on baggage but also whether it makes sense for what else might happen during those days abroad.
+If there’s something specific you want to do or see as part of this trip, make sure that it fits into what’s allowed by airline regulations for carry-on baggage and whether it makes sense for what else might happen during those days abroad.